 Create Your Soft Life

-You know… the opposite of a hard life.
+you know… the opposite of a hard one?
 A soft life is about ease, intention, peace, and less stress — not because life is perfect, but because you’ve chosen to stop surviving and start living.

 And we all know what a hard life is, right? — it can look different for everyone, but one thing’s for sure: most of us are living it, whether we realize it or not.